lubieniebieski/lubieniebieski.github.com/content/posts/2021/2021-03-10-workspace-2021/index.md

 title: My workspace 2021
 author: adam nowak
 date: 2021-03-10T21:49:14+00:00
-excerpt: Another year, another post about the place where I spend the most of time!
+description: Another year, another post about the place where I spend the most of time!
 A few different shots, new items, including the standing option and new audio.
 url: workspace-2021
 aliases:
   - workspace